By Spencer D Gear PhD

 1. What is binding and loosing?

-Eminent preacher and Christian writer, John MacArthur, claims:
+Eminent Christian preacher, writer, and anti-charismatic, John MacArthur, claims:

 There is no scriptural command to bind Satan, nor is there any biblical example of the practice.
 Satan remains at large as the “prince of the power of the air” (Ephesians 2:2) until he is chained or bound (by an angel, not a human being) during the millennial reign of Christ (Revelation 20:1-3).
 The disciples cast out demons, but they never bound them or Satan (MacArthur 1969).